Vettabase/awesome-mariadb/list-dev.md

-# Awsome MariaDB for Developers
+# Awesome MariaDB for Developers

 A curated list of awesome MariaDB resources, maintained by [Vettabase](https://vettabase.com) and sponsored by the [MariaDB Foundation](https://mariadb.org/).